-14. The Council operates a zero tolerance policy in relation to harassment perpetrated against one of its employees by a third party, such as a client/customer, a visitor to the Council, or members of the public.
+14. The Organisation operates a zero tolerance policy in relation to harassment perpetrated against one of its employees by a third party, such as a client/customer or visitor to the Organisation.
 All employees are encouraged to report any and all instances of harassment that involve a third party in line with our reporting procedure, as outlined below.

 - 15. If we find that the allegation is well-founded, we will take steps we deem necessary in order to remedy this complaint.
-This can include, but is not limited to: - warning the individual about the inappropriate nature of their behaviour - banning the individual from Council premises - reporting the individual's actions to the police.
+This can include, but is not limited to: - warning the individual about the inappropriate nature of their behaviour - banning the individual from Organisation premises - reporting the individual's actions to the police.

-In addition to this, the Council will endeavour to take all reasonable steps to deter and prevent any form of harassment from third parties taking place.
+In addition to this, the Organisation will endeavour to take all reasonable steps to deter and prevent any form of harassment from third parties taking place.